auctoyahcallamitty/telegram_utilities/README.md

 4. Send messages with files/media
 5. Send messages using multiple accounts
 6. Add proxies to avoid getting banned from telegram
-7. Scrape and send message to users
+7. Scrape and send messages to users
-8. Send messages using a alreay scraped members csv based on usernames
+8. Send messages using an already scraped member csv based on usernames

 This can be used on windows.
 If you need to run this on a mac or a Linux please contact me before buying.
 If you have your specific requirements I can make the modifications according to that.
 Please contact me to get a demo.